 Tobler’s First Law of Geography

-This is the first law of Geography introduced by Waldo R. Tobler’s in 1969.
+This is the first law of Geography introduced by Waldo R. Tobler in 1969.

-Let’s examine two ways how to measure Tobler’s First Law of Geography – semi-variograms and autocorrelation.
+Let’s examine two ways to measure Tobler’s First Law of Geography.

 Semivariograms as Graphs

 If you look 1 meter ahead, the terrain elevation is very likely to be the same.
-When you look 5 meters ahead, chances are that the ground elevation is similar… but may start to vary.
-But when you look 100 meters away, elevation varies more to the point that they aren’t related.
+When you look 5 meters ahead, the ground elevation is going to be a little less similar.
+But it may start to vary.
+Now, when you look 100 meters away, elevation varies more to the point that they aren’t related.

-Often used in kriging interpolation, semi-variograms are useful for understanding patterns related to distance.
-Semi-variograms take 2 sample locations and denotes the distance between points as h.
+We use semi-variograms in kriging interpolation to understand patterns related to distance.
+Semi-variograms take 2 sample locations and denote the distance between points as h.

-In the x-axis, it plots distance (h) in lags, which are just grouped distances.
-Using pairs of sample locations, it measures the variance between the response variable (in the y-axis) and the distance between those two points in the x-axis.
+The x-axis plots the distance (h) between points.
+It groups distance by lags.
+Based on pairs, it measures the variance between the response variable (on the y-axis) and the distance between those two points on the x-axis.

-As distance increases, the response variable becomes less predictable and are less related.
-Closer things are more predictable and has less variability.
-Overall, semi-variograms explain Tobler’s First Law of Geography by graphing a variable by close and far distances.
+As distance increases, the response variable becomes less predictable and is less related.
+But for closer things, the response is more predictable and has less variability.
+Overall, semi-variograms show Tobler’s First Law of Geography by graphing a variable by distance.

 Spatial Autocorrelation and Moran’s I

-Tobler’s First Law of Geography can also be described numerically with statistical dependence or autocorrelation.
-Spatial autocorrelation helps understand how similar closer objects to other nearby objects.
-Moran’s Index (or simply Moran’s I) is used to measure spatial autocorrelation.
+We can describe Tobler’s First Law of Geography numerically with autocorrelation.
+Spatial autocorrelation helps understand how similar closer objects are to other nearby objects.
+Moran’s Index (or simply Moran’s I) measures spatial autocorrelation.

-Moran’s I can be classified as: positive, negative and no spatial auto-correlation.
+We classify Moran’s I as positive, negative, and with no spatial auto-correlation.

-While positive spatial autocorrelation indicates similar values cluster in a map, negative spatial autocorrelation is when dissimilar values cluster together in a map.
+Positive spatial autocorrelation indicates similar values cluster in a map.
+But negative spatial autocorrelation indicates dissimilar values cluster in a map.
 A value of 0 for Moran’s I typically indicates no autocorrelation.

 Using spatial autocorrelation, geographers understand whether or not diseases and other phenomena are isolated.
 Moran’s I can imply the phenomena is spreading with dispersion or clustering.

-Tobler’s First Law of Geography is based on cost distance or distance decay, where there is greater hindrance for two places farther apart.
+Tobler’s First Law of Geography is based on cost distance or distance decay.
+This means there is a greater hindrance to two places farther apart.

-For example, people are less likely to travel greater distance to patron a store as described in Huff’s Gravity Model.
+For example, people are less likely to travel a greater distance to visit a store as shown in Huff’s Gravity Model.

-As distance increases, the greater the hindrance for transportation costs and purchase.
+As distance increases, the greater the hindrance to transportation costs and purchases.

-Now, bonus points to anyone who can describe the lesser-known Second Law of Geography in the comment section below.
+Now, bonus points to anyone who can describe the lesser-known Second Law of Geography.
+Let me know in the comment section below.